lp-wan/archi/schc-architecture.md

 ## SCHC Management
-RFC9363 writes that only the management can be done by the two entities of the instance, and other SoR cannot be manipulated.
+RFC9363 writes that only the management can be done by the two end-points of the instance, and other SoR cannot be manipulated.

 Management rules are explicitly define in the SoR, see {{Fig-SCHCManagement}}.
 They are compression Rules for CORECONF messages to get or modify the SoR of the instance.
 The management can be limited with the {{-SCHCAC}} access definition.